WebCrew/HumHub-GameSection/README.md

 ###Last step:

 Control the URLs of CustomPages you made per game.
 Within your **Play Games** page code, the href="" atributes should point to the correct link/url of the generated custom pages page.
+I know it sounds a bit complicated and you are right, its something goofy to explain.

+If you have questions, or are stuck, then contact me at the HumHub community "Andreas Holzer" and I try to help you.

 ***